The winery is located in the municipality Bad Kreuznach

 The vineyards cover 45 hectares of vineyards in individual locations mountain

 and Pfingstweide (Niederhausen), Kehrenberg, Rotenberg

 , Chapel Path, Kauzenberg, Krötenpfuhl

 . fool's cap

 , Osterhöll, St. Martin and Rosenberg (Kreuznach), and Felsberg, Heimberg, In the rocks

 . copper mine

 and Mühlberg (Schloßböckelheim).
-The dominant variety is Riesling, others are cultivated the white varieties Grüner Sylvaner, Pinot Gris, Pinot Blanc, Scheurebe and Müller-Thurgau, and the red varieties Blauer Spätburgunder and Dornfelder.
-It is consistently operated near-natural viticulture.
-Quality criteria are low pruning for the purpose of mature, high-quality grapes, pressing with low pressure for flavor preservation, fermentation in small oak barrels, storage on the lees and cold sterile filling.
+The dominant leading variety is Riesling, further the white varieties Grüner Sylvaner, Grauer Burgunder, Weißer Burgunder, Scheurebe and Müller-Thurgau, as well as the red varieties Blauer Spätburgunder and Dornfelder are cultivated.
+It is consistently practiced near-natural viticulture.
+Quality criteria are low gating for the purpose of mature, high-quality grapes, pressing with low pressure for the preservation of taste, fermentation in small oak barrels, storage on the lees and cold sterile filling.
 From the treasury

-Wines are offered until 1969.
-There are also brandies (wine, yeast) bottle-fermented sparkling wine and grape juice produced.
+wines are offered until 1969.
+Fine spirits (wine, yeast), bottle-fermented sparkling wine and grape juice are also produced.